Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Conclusion

 \section{Conclusion}

-In this work, we study classical, fully model-free Q-learning in the online setting and establish high-probability concentration and regret guarantees without relying on optimism, variance reduction, or model-based modifications.
-Our analysis covers Boltzmann and smoothened $\epsilon$-greedy exploration schemes and yields the first sublinear regret guarantees for unmodified online Q-learning and convergence of Q-values to $Q\ust$.
-A key technical contribution is a novel high-probability concentration result for SA with controlled, time-inhomogeneous Markov noise, which allows the mixing time to diverge and the contraction factor to approach one.
-This result recovers the best known finite-time guarantees for offline Q-learning as a special case and may be of independent interest in RL and optimization.
+In this work, we establish sample complexity and regret guarantees for online Q-learning without relying on optimism or variance reduction.
+Our analysis covers Boltzmann and Smoothed $\epsilon_n$-Greedy exploration schemes and yields the first sublinear regret guarantees for unmodified online Q-learning.
+A key technical contribution is a novel high-probability bound for SA with controlled, time-inhomogeneous Markovian noise, which allows the mixing time to diverge and the contraction factor to approach one.

-We highlight two future directions: first, it remains open whether the $\tilde{O}(N^{9/10})$ regret guarantees obtained here can be improved to the $\tilde{O}(N^{2/3})$ rates obtained for $\epsilon$-greedy exploration in bandits, or whether a fundamental separation exists.
-Second, it would be interesting to extend our framework to average-reward RL algorithms.
+\textbf{Limitations and Future Directions.} We highlight multiple future directions of this work: studying whether the regret can be improved to the $\tilde{O}(N^{2/3})$ rates obtained for $\epsilon_n$-greedy exploration in bandits, or whether a fundamental separation exists.
+Second, an important extension of this work would be to allow for Q-learning with function approximation which will greatly increase the scope of this work.
+Another interesting direction is extending our bounds to average reward RL.

-\section{Organization of the Appendix}
+\section{Organization of the appendix}